#GIVINGTUESDAY IDEAS for 2018

 Your donation form is critical to your campaign’s success, so it’s important to have it tested before the big day.
 Send it to staff members and have them test it by making a small donation or put your form in test mode and try it out.

-Join us for this webinar to learn how easy it is to create an online giving form specifically for #GivingTuesday.
+Watch this Expert Webcast to learn how easy it is to create an online giving form specifically for #GivingTuesday.
 We'll walk through the steps of building an online form, along with how you can make it your own using our Form Styler.
 Finally, you'll complete your form by ensuring it seamlessly integrates with your DonorPerfect system.

 Crowdfunding pairs the power of social media with a donor’s passion for your cause.